pwning/public-writeup/9447ctf2015/web180-gif-converter/readme.md

 so we can upload things that are not GIFs.

 FFmpeg supports certain meta file formats which are capable of including files.
-The format I chose was HTTP Live Streaming, which can read local files using `file://` protocol.
+The format I chose was HTTP Live Streaming, which can read local files using the `file://` protocol.
 Hence, we construct an HLS playlist and feed it to the gif converter, which renders the contents of that text file as the WebM video.

-See the attached `upload.gif` for more details.
-Upon submitting this file to the uploader, the resulting video contains the flag.
+See the attached `upload.gif` for what was actually uploaded.
+Upon submitting this file to the website, we get a video that shows he flag.

 ### Flag